Peace, Love & Liberty

 Peace is not an impractical fantasy, nor is it something for which one must sacrifice prosperity or progress or freedom.
 In fact, peace, freedom, prosperity, and progress go hand-in-hand.
 The essays in this book appeal to the mind.
 They are anchored in sound history, economic reality, empirical psychology, political science, and hard-headed logic, as well as art and the aesthetic imagination.
 If the heart is to be engaged on behalf of peace, it should be engaged through the mind.

-- Peace, Love & Liberty
+Reviews for Peace, Love & Liberty